Roma Street Parkland Map

 Orientation & Parkland Explorer

 The best way to get your bearings upon arrival at Roma Street Parkland is to head straight to the small information booth at the park’s centre and grab a handy paper map.
-Just a short stroll from the booth, near the wall of Queensland’s Greats, is the main stop for the Parkland Explorer.
+Just a short stroll from the booth, near the wall of Queensland’s Greats, is the main stop for the Xpress Fun train.
 My Brisbane Kids saw this sweet, little, coloured, trackless train as soon as we entered the park and were begging to hop on board.
-Costing only a gold coin donation, this is by far one of the best ways to explore the park and get from spot to spot if your little ones are growing tired.
+Starting form just $5, this is by far one of the best ways to explore the park and get from spot to spot if your little ones are growing tired.
 The 20 minute round trip sees the small train weave its way around the parkland, along bridges and through the forest, whilst a recorded guide voice details the areas you are moving through.

 The Children’s Garden Playground